om9090/book-finder-api-2.0/README.md

-# BookFinder
+# Book Finder 2.0

-BookFinder is a simple web application that allows users to search for books using the Google Books API.
+**Book Finder 2.0** is a simple web application that allows users to search for books using the Google Books API.
 This project was originally [a school assignment](https://livoszlak.github.io/book-finder-api/) I worked on during my first year of web development studies, when I was just starting to learn about APIs, but I thought it would be fun to refactor what I had into utilizing a framework and some nicer styling.
+The previous version was basically one vanilla JS script file, one vanilla CSS file and one HTML index file.
 This 2.0 version is built with React and Vite.

 ## Dependencies